envkey/envkey/README.md

 ## Contributing

-Contributions to EnvKey are welcome, though we can't guarantee that we'll be able to accept or review every contribution.

-Before submitting a pull request, we suggest starting a discussion to get feedback and buy-in from the core team and community.
-This will greatly improve the chances that your PR will be reviewed and accepted.
+Contributions to EnvKey are welcome!
+Please feel free to start a discussion to share your ideas, and/or open a PR.

 ## Development